 - B. Glim

-What they are saying...
+what they are saying...

-"playwright Trace Crawford offers thoughtful riffs and wordplay on whether we're the master or prisoners of time and whether the force in charge might be wearing a suit or torn jeans and T-shirt... the play sports immensely quotable lines..."
+"playwright Trace Crawford offers thoughtful riffs and wordplay on whether we're the master or prisoner of time and whether the force in charge might be wearing a suit or torn jeans and T-shirt... the play sports immensely quotable lines..."

 - Nancy Churnin, Dallas Morning News

 "balanced on the edge of Godot's left eyelash... there's a cat and mouse quality to the script.
 Definitely worth attending."

-- Alexandra Bonifield,
+- Alexandra Bonifield, criticalrant.com